TNDC2002/PEproject/documents/report.md

 export default YouTubePlayer;
 ```

->- **React YouTube API**: Embeds the trailer video into our website using the retrieved video ID.
 ### Search Engine<a name="search-engine">
 > At the heart of our movie renting webpage is a powerful **search engine** that helps users find the movies they want to watch quickly and easily.
 Here's an overview of how it works:
 >- **Utilizing the TMDB API**: Our search engine harnesses the power of the TMDB API to retrieve movie information from a vast database.
 By leveraging the movie ID, the API can retrieve details such as the movie title, release date, synopsis, cast, and ratings.